RefatIbnAnwar/Currency-converter/README.md

 5. Build and run the app on a simulator or a physical device.

-6. if encounter any issue with pod , install pod again with this command
+6. If you encounter any issue with pod, install the pod again with this command
    ```bash
    pod install
    ```